Why do customers buy seemingly irrelevant products?

 US, CA, Sunnyvale

-The Artificial General Intelligence (AGI) team is looking for a passionate, talented, and inventive Applied Scientist with a strong deep learning background, to build industry-leading Generative Artificial Intelligence (GenAI) technology with Large Language Models (LLMs) and multimodal systems.
-Key job responsibilities As an Applied Scientist with the AGI team, you will work with talented peers to support the development of algorithms and modeling techniques, to advance the state of the art with LLMs.
-Your work will directly impact our customers in the form of products and services that make use of GenAI technology.
-You will leverage Amazon’s heterogeneous data sources and large-scale computing resources to accelerate advances in LLMs.
-About the team The AGI team has a mission to push the envelope in GenAI with LLMs and multimodal systems, in order to provide the best-possible experience for our customers.
+The Artificial General Intelligence (AGI) team is looking for a passionate, talented, and inventive Applied Scientist with a strong deep learning background, to build Generative Artificial Intelligence (GenAI) technology with Large Language Models (LLMs) and multimodal systems.
+Key job responsibilities As an Applied Scientist with the AGI team, you will work with talented peers to support the development of GenAI algorithms and modeling techniques, to advance the state of the art with LLMs.
+Your work will directly impact our customers in the form of products and services that make use of speech and language technology.
+You will leverage Amazon’s heterogeneous data sources and large-scale computing resources to accelerate advances in GenAI.
+About the team The AGI team has a mission to push the envelope with GenAI in LLMs and multimodal systems, in order to provide the best-possible experience for our customers.